rikard-sics/contiki-ng/os/net/security/edhoc/Documentation:-EDHOC.md

 ```c
 #define EDHOC_CID 0x20
 ```
-- Define mechanism for correlating messages.When CoAP is used, as in this implementation, with the client as Initiator the trasport provide the responder to correlate message_2 and message_1 and `EXTERNAL_CORR_U` macro must be definded.
-But the EDHOC implementation include also the other three correlation mechanims definded on the protocol.
+- Define mechanism for correlating messages.When CoAP is used, as in this implementation, with the client as Initiator the trasport provide the responder to correlate message_2 and message_1 and `EXTERNAL_CORR_U` macro must be defined.
+But the EDHOC implementation include also the other three correlation mechanims defined on the protocol.
 ```c
 #define EDHOC_CONF_CORR EXTERNAL_CORR_U
 ```